Mitrazz/UT-Data-Science-Assignment/README.md

 Session 3 Assignment: To complete this assignment you have to upload 1 file (.knwf) to your repo.

 Task 1: Remove row limit in "File Reader" node and column limit in "Excel Reader".
-(These limitations were done in the previous assignment)
+(These limitations were applied in the previous assignment)

 Use Iris.sqlite to do the rest of tasks: